MULEDASTAGIRIREDDY/cmoscourse/README.md

-6. Summary — CMOS Inverter Switching Behaviour
-Truth table by switch model
-•Vin = Vdd (HIGH)  →  PMOS OFF, NMOS ON   →  Vout = 0 V (LOW)
-•Vin = Vss (LOW)   →  PMOS ON,  NMOS OFF  →  Vout = Vdd (HIGH)

-WHY CMOS has zero static power?
-In both steady-state cases, one transistor is always OFF.
-This means there is no direct current path from Vdd to Vss at any time in steady state.
-No DC current flows, so no static power is dissipated.
-This is the biggest advantage of CMOS over older logic families like NMOS-only or bipolar logic.

-ON Resistance and Delay
-The ON resistance values Rn and Rp are not equal in general.
-They depend on:
-•W/L ratio of each transistor
-•Carrier mobility (electrons in NMOS are faster than holes in PMOS, so Rn < Rp for equal W/L) •Supply voltage Vdd

-#

-Introduction – What are we studying in this lecture?
-In the previous lectures we understood the construction of NMOS, its threshold voltage, linear and saturation regions of operation, and also the concept of velocity saturation in short channel devices.
+# L2 Introduction to standard MOS voltage current parameters

 Now in this lecture we move one step forward and look at the behaviour of PMOS and NMOS together inside an INVERTER circuit when the input voltage Vin switches between logic HIGH (= Vdd) and logic LOW (= 0V).
 The core question we are asking in this lecture is: "What exactly happens inside the transistors — physically and electrically — when Vin goes HIGH or LOW?"
 Understanding this is critical because the answer to this question directly decides the output Vout, the switching behaviour, and ultimately the delay of any digital circuit built using CMOS technology.
 The inverter circuit we are studying is shown in the picture below.
 It consists of:
 •PMOS (M1) – connected between Vdd (top) and Vout